Bombshell (1933 film): Plot

 Movie star Lola Burns is angry with her studio publicist E. J. "Space" Hanlon, who feeds the press with endless provocative stories about her.
 Burns's family and staff are another cause of distress for her, as everybody is always trying to take her money.
 All Burns really wants is to live a normal life and prove to the public that she is not a sexy vamp, but a proper lady.
 She attempts a few romances and tries to adopt a baby, but Hanlon, who secretly loves her, thwarts all her plans.

 Burns decides she cannot stand any more of such a life, and flees.
-Far from the movie fluff, she meets wealthy and romantic Gifford Middleton, who hates the movies and therefore has never heard about Lola Burns and her bad press.
+Far from the movie fluff, she meets the wealthy and romantic Gifford Middleton, who hates the movies and therefore has never heard about Lola Burns and her bad press.
 They soon fall in love, and Gifford proposes marriage.
 Burns is to meet her fiancé's parents, but everything collapses when her family finds her, and the Middletons find out she is a movie star.
 Burns feels hurt by the rude way Gifford and his parents dump her, and accepts Hanlon's suggestion to return to Hollywood with no regrets.
 She does not know that the three Middletons were all actors hired by Hanlon himself.

 At the studio, Burns and Hanlon are kissing when the “Middletons” walk by her dressing room.
 They have been given jobs on the next Barrymore picture as a reward for helping to bring Burns back to the fold.
 Infuriated, she flees.
 Hanlon jumps into the moving car.
 They are about to kiss when the supposed lunatic who has been pursuing her throughout the film, claiming to be her husband, sticks his head in the window.
 He greets Hanlon and asks “How’m I doin’?”
 The shot fades out on the battling couple.